 TWIC (Transportation Workers Identification Credential) cards are required of all students in the unlimited license program to participate in training cruises and cadet shipping, and for some other students for some cooperative assignments.
 Arrangements for obtaining a TWIC card are made through the Registrar's Office early in the fall of the freshman year.
-Individuals wishing to obtain their TWIC card on campus will need to pay a processing fee of \$35.25 to the Maine Maritime Academy, Cashier's Office.
+Individuals wishing to obtain their TWIC card on campus will need to pay a processing fee of \$35.25 to the Maine Maritime Academy, Cashier's Office or the charge may be placed on their student account.